Home / Helpful Guides / S-Corp vs LLC for Freelancers

 Do I need to dissolve my LLC to become an S-corp?

 No. An S-corp election is a tax classification, not a new legal entity.
 Your LLC stays in place — you just file Form 2553 to tell the IRS to tax it as an S corporation instead of a disregarded entity.
 Your state filings, operating agreement, and bank accounts all stay the same.
-The LLC is the legal wrapper; the S-corp election is how the IRS treats it for tax purposes.
+The LLC is the legal wrapper.
+The S-corp election is how the IRS treats it for tax purposes.

 What happens if I forget to run payroll as an S-corp?